OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-generichost-net6.0-nrt/docs/apis/UserApi.md

 <a name="loginuser"></a>
 # **LoginUser**
-> string LoginUser (string? username, string? password)
+> string LoginUser (string username, string password)

 Logs user into the system